 It is okay to be unsure of what your next step might be.
 Through our time with you, we will help you develop your understanding of the opportunities available within the sector as well as beyond.
 Try the Buzz quiz or Skills Health Check below for and little fun and self-discovery.

-As a UTC, we have generally an equal number of students at 16 choosing to pursue Level 3 ‘sixth form’ studies as choosing college to follow a trade apprenticeship route.
-At 18, about half of our students follow a University Degree pathway, with the other half choosing to follow a higher or degree apprenticeship.
-Both routes are equally valuable and students will be well prepared from their studies at the UTC for continued success.
-If you are confused about the differing levels of qualification, more information can be found here.
+As a UTC, we commonly have an equivalent number of students at 16 years of age who choose to pursue a Level 3 (Sixth-Form) study as those choosing a college to follow a pathway into a trade apprenticeship.
+At 18 years of age, approximately half of our students follow the pathway to University while the rest follow a higher or degree apprenticeship.
+Both routers are equally valuable, and students will be well prepared from their studies at the UTC for continued success.
+For a structured breakdown regarding the levels of qualifications, please click on the link below.

-There is no doubt about it, going to University is a financial investment in your future, with measurable benefits including job satisfaction, lifelong earning potential and increased life expectancy.
-For those that choose to complete a degree apprenticeship, they are funded by your employer and studied on a part time basis over 5 years, allowing you to ‘learn and earn’.
-Whichever route is right for you will depend upon many things, but below you can find further information about how University finance works.
+There is no doubt that going to University is a substantial financial investment in your future, with the trade-off being measurable benefits such as job satisfaction, lifelong earning potential, and increased life expectancy.
+For those that choose to pursue a degree level apprenticeship, you will benefit from being funded by your employer, and you will study on a part-time basis over the span of 5 years, enabling you to earn whilst learning at a steady pace.
+Whichever pathway is right for you will depend on many things.
+Below you will find further information about how University financing works.

-This policy statement sets out the UTC’s arrangement for managing access of providers to pupils at the school and for the purpose of giving them information about the provider's education or training offer.
-This complies with the UTC’s legal obligations under section 42B of the Education Act 1997.
+This policy statement establishes the UTCs arrangement for managing the access to and from providers for students and the information we give to students regarding a provider's education or training offer.
+Under the policy, the UTC fulfils legal obligations under Section 42B of the Education Act 1997.

 All students are entitled to: